 Preheat the oven to 400.
 Drain the pot and add seeds to a roasting pan.
 Top with olive oil, sea salt, and paprika.
 Mix to coat evenly, and then bake until the seeds begin to brown, 10-15 minutes, depending on the size of the seeds.
 Check in on the seeds every few minutes to prevent burning.
 Let the seeds cool and enjoy.

 Margaritas in the Rain http://margaritasintherain.com/

-Hello.
-I’m Marisa.
-Welcome to Margaritas In The Rain!
-I live in Portland but was born and raised in Hawaii.
-I cook approachable food.
+Aloha, and welcome to Margaritas In The Rain!
+My name is Marisa.
+I live in Hawaii, where I cook approachable food.
 With an island twist.
 And yes, I do love drinking margaritas on rainy days.
 Care to join me?